 Pont des Arts, the pedestrian bridge that connects the Left Bank to the Louvre and offers a unique view of the pointy end of Ile de la Cité.

 If you have a Paris Pass, one good idea is to make use of the two-day hop-on bus pass that's part of the package, and just spend time looking around and getting a feel for the different parts of Paris.
-It will help you decide what to see in Paris – and it will save your feet!
+It will help you decide what to see in Paris – and it will save your feet for later!

-What To See In Paris.
-We usually don't spend too much time walking the commercial strip ofChamps Elysées.
+After your first couple of trips you probably won't spend too much time walking the commercial strip ofChamps Elysées.
 (Although we do admit to having been seen in the Louis Vuitton flagship store.)
-But, if you're in Paris, you have to see this most famous street in the world.
+But, if its' your first time in Paris, you have to see this most famous street in the world.

 A good way to walk Champs Elysées is to start from the Louvre and stroll west through the Tuileries Garden.
 From the upper level of the Tuileries, at its western end, stop to admire…